 If you are under the age of 75, you may renew your license or ID card online if your name and address have remained the same since the last time you received your license or ID card and you do not require testing.
 You may renew your driver's license or identification card online if your previous renewal transaction was completed in a license branch.
 You will need to provide your name, date of birth, legal address and Social Security number in order to renew or replace your license or identification card online.
 Driver’s license and identification card holders with temporary or permanent lawful status must visit a branch location to complete a renewal or replacement transaction.

 If you must visit a branch, here is a list of BMV locations.

 You may obtain a new learner's permit once your current permit expires, or replace one that is lost or stolen, by visiting a license branch and presenting certain documents of identification.

 An out-of-country driver's license cannot be used for identification purposes.
-Out-of-country driver's license must in the English language or presented with a verifiably accurate English translation of the document.
+The Out-of-country driver's license must be in the English language or presented with a verifiably accurate English translation of the document.

 If you have an out-of-country driver's license and intend to become a resident of Indiana, you must pass the vision screening test, written knowledge test and driving skills test to obtain an Indiana driver's license.

 All documents proving your identity, Social Security number, lawful status and Indiana residency will be verified through a central verification process.
 The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.